kimbring2/minecraft_ai/README.md

 You can run the [IMPALA for MineRL] by below command.

 $ ./run.sh [number of envs]

 $ ./run.sh 1

-After around 30 min training, you can see a reward like a below graph.
+In the simplest task like a MineRLNavigateDense-v0, agent can find a direction very easily like a below graph.

 <img src="image/rl_reward_graph.png" width="500">